14AwooTard88/4Pass-OCR/README.md

+# Project Abandoned

+I will no longer be working on this project mostly out of guilt.
+There is 1 million post per day so roughly 500k per day split between blue and orange board.
+Google's reCaptcha cost $1000 per 1M post so they proably end up paying google $500 / day just for captcha or $185k/year just for captcha.
+One less google engineer mean one more 4chan engineer.

 # 4chan Captcha Bypass (OCR)

 This repo only contains OCR.
 For cleaning/spliting or scraping/posting please refer to the 'Related' section